Correlated Noise Estimation with Quantum Sensor Networks: Modeling the Approximate Noise Channel

 Let $\comm*{\hat{h}_i}{\hat{h}_j}=\bm{c}_{ij}$, where ${\bm c}_{ij}^*=-{\bm c}_{ij}$ are purely imaginary, and take $\hat{A}= -i\vec{\mu}^\top\hat{\vec{h}}$, and $\hat{B}= -i\Delta\vec{\lambda}^\top\hat{\vec{h}}$.
 Then only the first-order commutator matters and equals $\comm*{\hat{A}}{\hat{B}}=-\vec{\mu}^{\top}\bm c\Delta\vec{\lambda}$, which is purely imaginary.
 We deduce that

 Expand the fluctuations as

 The following set of equalities then hold to $\order{\varepsilon^3}$:

 which concludes the proof. \end{proof} Further comments about the random unitary channel expansion are in order: \begin{itemize} \item We properly understand the operator expansion in terms of measurement outcomes.
 Consider measurements $\{M_j\}$ with $\sum_jM_j=I$.
 Then, $\Tr\{M_j\Delta\lambda^m\hat{h}^m\rho\}\lesssim \varepsilon^m$.
 For brevity, we have let $\Delta\lambda^m$ and $\hat{h}^m$ denote any $m$th order product of fluctuations and generators, e.g., $\Delta\lambda^2\sim \bm V$ and $\hat{h}^2\sim \hat{h}_i\hat{h}_j$, respectively. \item The analysis above applies to programmable (or classically simulable) channels~\cite{Ji2008Programmable,Dobrza2012ElusiveHeisenberg} in the regime of weak noise and finite energy.
-We note that metrological bounds for programmable channels, as well as more general noise channels~\cite{Pirandola2017PRL_AdaptiveLimits}, typically apply in asymptotic regimes, e.g.~infinite-energy, and do not necessarily entail whether entangled probes are necessary to attain the precision limits derived therefrom. \end{itemize}
+Metrological bounds for programmable channels, as well as more general noise channels~\cite{Pirandola2017PRL_AdaptiveLimits}, typically apply in asymptotic regimes, e.g.~infinite-energy, and do not necessarily entail whether entangled probes are necessary to attain the precision limits derived therefrom. \item For simplicity, we have assumed one Hermitian generator per sensor.
+We briefly comment how our formalism can be extended to non-Hermitian generators: Consider a single non-Hermitian generator $\hat{A}_j$ per sensor associated with a complex translation $\alpha_j$, so that $ \hat{U}_{\vec{\alpha}} = e^{-i(\vec{\alpha}^\top\hat{\vec{A}}+\text{h.c.})}$.
+Any non-Hermitian operator can be written as $\hat{A}_j = \hat{h}_j + i \hat{f}_j$, with $\hat{h}_j,\hat{f}_j$ Hermitian, and similarly $\alpha_j = \lambda_j + i \nu_j$ with $\lambda_j,\nu_j$ real (possibly correlated) random variables.
+One can then map the single non-Hermitian generator with one complex translation to two Hermitian generators with two real translations.
+The covariance matrix $\bm V$ then becomes $2K\times 2K$, containing variances in $\lambda_j$ and $\nu_j$ and any cross-correlations.
+The Hamiltonian matrix similarly expands to include intra- and inter-sensor components for the pairs $(\hat{h}_j, \hat{f}_j)$.
+This extension preserves the structure of the formalism and the entanglement-scaling arguments, though introduces slightly more complexity due possible measurement incompatibility, even at the single-sensor level, due to single-site random variables $\lambda_j,\nu_j$~\cite{Ragy2016PRA_compatibility}. \end{itemize}